SIGN UP NOW to DOWNLOAD YOUR FREE PINTEREST MARKETING CHEAT SHEET! ——->

 Here are some interesting statistics about Pinterest:

-- 250 million users every month use Pinterest
+- over 250 million users every month use Pinterest

 - the use of Pinterest has increased by 40% since last year